hashicorp/terraform-ls/.github/CONTRIBUTING.md

 [Git](https://git-scm.com/).

-Refer to the file [`.go-version`](.go-version) to see which version of Go the Language Server is currently built with.
+Refer to the file [`.go-version`](.go-version) to see which version of Go the language server is currently built with.
 Other versions will often work, but if you run into any build or testing problems please try with the specific Go version indicated.
 You can optionally simplify the installation of multiple specific versions of Go on your system by installing